-25.1 Signatories agree that, without prejudice to the provision of Article XVI:1 of the General Agreement, their notifications of subsidies shall be submitted not later than ... of each year and shall conform to the provisions of paragraphs 25.2-25.6.

-25.2 Signatories shall notify any subsidy as defined in Article 3:1 above, granted or maintained within their territory.

-25.3 The content of notifications should be sufficiently specific to enable other signatories to evaluate the trade effects and to understand the operation of notified subsidies programmes.
-In this connection and without prejudice to the contents and form of the questionnaire on subsidies28', signatories shall ensure that their notifications contain the following information:

-- (i) form of a subsidy (i.e. grant, loan, tax concession, etc.); - (ii) subsidy per unit or, in cases where it is not possible, the total amount or the annual amount budgeted for that subsidy (indicating, if possible, the average subsidy per unit in the previous year); - (iii) policy objective and/or purpose of a subsidy; - (iv) duration of a subsidy and/or any other time-limits attached to it; - (v) statistical data permitting an assessment of the trade effects of a subsidy.

-25.4 Where specific points in paragraph 25.3 have not been addressed in a notification, an explanation shall be provided in the notification itself.
+- 25.1 Signatories agree that, without prejudice to the provision of Article XVI:1 of the General Agreement, their notifications of subsidies shall be submitted not later than 30 June of each year and shall conform to the provisions of paragraphs 2 through 6 below. - 25.2 Signatories shall notify any subsidy as defined in Article 1:1 above, granted or maintained within their territory. - 25.3 The content of notifications should be sufficiently specific to enable other signatories to evaluate the trade effects and to understand the operation of notified subsidies programmes.
+In this connection and without prejudice to the contents and form of the questionnaire on subsidies ', signatories shall ensure that their notifications contain the following information: - (i) form of a subsidy (i.e. grant, loan, tax concession, etc.); - (ii) subsidy per unit or, in cases where it is not possible, the total amount or the annual amount budgeted for that subsidy (indicating, if possible, the average subsidy per unit in the previous year); - (iii) policy objective and/or purpose of a subsidy; - (iv) duration of a subsidy and/or any other time-limits attached to it; - (v) statistical data permitting an assessment of the trade effects of a subsidy. - 25.4 Where specific points in paragraph 3 above have not been addressed in a notification, an explanation shall be provided in the notification itself. - 25.5 If subsidies are granted to specific products or sectors, the notifications should be organized by product or sectors.

-28BISD, 9S/193-194 and BISD, 11S/58.
+$^{^{36}}$ BISD, 9S/193-194 and BISD, 11S/58.

-The Group may wish to address the contents and form of the questionnaire.
+^{}The Group may wish to address the contents and form of the questionnaire.

-25.5 If subsidies are granted to specific products or sectors, the notifications should be organized by product or sectors.

-25.6 Signatories which consider that there are not measures or schemes in their countries requiring notification under Article XVI:1 shall so inform the GATT secretariat in writing.

-25.7 Signatories recognize that notification of a measure does not prejudge either its legal status under the General Agreement and this Agreement, the effects under this Agreement, or the nature of the measure itself.

-25.8 Any signatory may, at any time, make a written request for information on the nature and extent of any subsidy granted or maintained by another signatory (including any subsidy referred to in Part III above), or for explanation of the reasons for which a specific measure has been considered as not notifiable.

-25.9 Signatories so requested shall provide such information as quickly as possible and in a comprehensive manner, and shall be ready, upon request, to provide additional information to the requesting signatory.
+- 25.6 Signatories which consider that there are not measures or schemes in their countries requiring notification under Article XVI:1 shall so inform the GATT secretariat in writing. - 25.7 Signatories recognize that notification of a measure does not prejudge either its legal status under the General Agreement and this Agreement, the effects under this Agreement, or the nature of the measure itself. - 25.8 Any signatory may, at any time, make a written request for information on the nature and extent of any subsidy granted or maintained by another signatory (including any subsidy referred to in Part III above), or for explanation of the reasons for which a specific measure has been considered as not notifiable. - 25.9 Signatories so requested shall provide such information as quickly as possible and in a comprehensive manner, and shall be ready, upon request, to provide additional information to the requesting signatory.
 In particular they shall provide sufficient details to enable the other signatory to assess their compliance with the terms of this Agreement.
-Any signatory which considers that such information has not been provided may bring the matter to the attention of the Committee.

-25.10 Any interested signatory which considers that any practice of another signatory having the effects of a subsidy has not been notified in accordance with the provisions of Article XVI:1 of the General Agreement may bring the matter to the attention of such other signatory.
-If the subsidy practice is not thereafter notified promptly, such signatory may itself bring the subsidy practice in question to the notice of the Committee.

-25.11 Signatories shall report without delay to the Committee all preliminary or final actions taken with respect to countervailing duties.
+Any signatory which considers that such information has not been provided may bring the matter to the attention of the Committee. - 25.10 Any interested signatory which considers that any practice of another signatory having the effects of a subsidy has not been notified in accordance with the provisions of Article XVI:1 of the General Agreement and this Article may bring the matter to the attention of such other signatory.
+If the alleged subsidy is not thereafter notified promptly, such signatory may itself bring the alleged subsidy in question to the notice of the Committee. - 25.11 Signatories shall report without delay to the Committee all preliminary or final actions taken with respect to countervailing duties.
 Such reports will be available in the GATT secretariat for inspection by government representatives.
 The signatories shall also submit, on a semi-annual basis, reports on any countervailing duty actions taken within the preceding six months.